• journal prompts for self growth

 And at an even deeper level, it means noticing the trending direction of your thoughts.
 Are you speaking to yourself with kindness?
 Do you constantly criticize yourself?
 Are your inner dialogues loving and compassionate or condescending and judgmental toward yourself?

-And when you notice that you’re being hard on yourself, you then have the option to choose differently – to be a little gentler, a little kinder.
+And when you notice that you’re being hard on yourself, you then have the option to choose differently—to be a little gentler, a little kinder.
 A little more understanding.
 (This is directly tied to mindfulness.)

 Self-care is a deeply personal practice.
 What looks and feels like self-care to you might not align with someone else’s definition of self-care.
 And that’s okay.
-What’s important is defining what self-care means to you – and then, prioritizing it not as an option but as an essential aspect of your health and well-being.
+What’s important is defining what self-care means to you—and then, prioritizing it not as an option but as an essential aspect of your health and well-being.

-To help you with this, I’ve created a 30-day self-care challenge filled with practices that you can personalize to your own needs.
 In many ways, this is also a self-love challenge.
 This challenge is designed to help cultivate a mindset of deep care, kindness, and compassion toward yourself.
 (Because if you’re anything like me, you’re likely your own harshest critic.)

 As you begin your self-care challenge, I want you to remember that this is your challenge.
 So if there’s anything on this list that doesn’t resonate with what feels right to you, feel free to change it to something that feels better.